A Familiar Shore

-This product is no longer available online except through Amazon.
-To buy directly, email us and we will mail you a copy.
+To buy directly, email us and we will invoice you and mail you a copy.
 (220 in stock): mail[at]wildlilyinstitute.com

 A Familiar Shore is the story of Sea and her child Rain, her journey as a poet and writer, and her battle with cancer.
 Sea chronicles her healing journey as she meets Raven, a woman by the sea in Tofino, and a medicine woman of the Stó:lō people.
 The stories of four women are interwoven with their poetry, parables, and myth.
 They eventually discover what binds them together and what heals them.

 Emily Isaacson is a poet and author who lives in the Fraser Valley of British Columbia.
 She founded the Wild Lily Institute, where she remains director.
 Isaacson has trained in nutrition in natural medicine, creative writing and restorative justice.
 She teaches others to use skills of conflict resolution, circle keeping, and healing through forgiveness.
 Her themes include the sea, healing, forgiveness, and reparation.

 Isaacson’s poetry is sacred and powerful.
 Her poet's voice shines amid oppression and despair.
 She has said that hearing poetry live makes its nuances and colour come to life!
 She knows there is hope to overcome the obstacles in life of disease and depression.
 She speaks from personal experience that love is a powerful force that can free and move a nation.